lknite/src-plex-config/README.md

 ## Contributing

 - scripts must be idempotent
-- scripts must verify the change was made successfully and return an appropriate errorcode of success(0), failed(1), or unknown(2)
+- scripts must verify the change was made successfully and return an appropriate errorcode:
+  - 0 = success
+  - 1 = failed
+  - 2 = feature not supported